alexgoater/gotoproject/README.md

 # gotoproject

-GW json file can be accessed via internet...too big to upload
+GW170817 json file data can be accessed via internet...too big to upload